sophie-katz/mold/docs/for-users/mold-configuration-file-reference.md

 See the [rule object](#rule-objects) section below for details.

-Rules to be run when checking a project against a template.
+Rules to be run when checking a project against a template or updating a project from a template.

 ## `source` (required)